-Cancer that forms in tissues of the breast, usually the ducts (tubes that carry milk from lobules to the nipple).
+Cancer that forms in tissues of the breast, usually the ducts (tubes that carry the milk from the lobules to the nipple).
 It occurs in both men and women, although male breast cancer is rare.

 There are many different types of breast cancer.
 The type depends on which cells in the breast become cancerous.
 Breast cancer can begin in different parts of the breast, such as the ducts and the lobules mentioned in the NCI definition above.

 Finding a lump in the breast or armpit is the most common way to detect cancer.
 However, the CDC reports that most breast lumps are not cancerous.
-Rather, the two most common causes for breast lumps are fibrocystic breast conditions and cysts.
+Rather, the two most common causes of breast lumps are fibrocystic breast conditions and cysts.

 The following additional symptoms listed by the CDC as possible signs of breast cancer can also be caused by conditions other than cancer: